dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 8.1.1 Everyday example of easy cases

-One August, upon becoming eligible for one of the tax benefits at work, I chose to put $500 in an account for the calendar year's health costs (a feature of America's bureaucratic health system).
-The payroll office advised me that they would deduct $125 each month for the rest of the year—namely, for August through December.
+One August, upon becoming eligible for one of the tax benefits at work, I chose to put `$`500 in an account for the calendar year's health costs (a feature of America's bureaucratic health system).
+The payroll office advised me that they would deduct `$`125 each month for the rest of the year — namely, for August through December.
 As August is the eighth month and December the twelfth month, the amount looked correct: 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae

 280

 8 Easy cases

-$500
+`$`500

-12th month − 8th month = $500
+12th month − 8th month = `$`500

-4 months = $125
+4 months = `$`125

 month.

 (8.1)

-However, in January, the payroll office advised me that they should have deducted only $100 per month.
+However, in January, the payroll office advised me that they should have deducted only `$`100 per month.

 Which amount was correct?

 The simplest way to decide is the method of easy cases.
 Don't directly solve the hard problem of computing the correct deduction in general.
 Instead, imagine a simpler world in which I started deducting for the year in December.
-In this easy case, with only one month providing the year's deduction, the answer requires no calculation: Deduct $500 per month.
+In this easy case, with only one month providing the year's deduction, the answer requires no calculation: Deduct `$`500 per month.

-Then use the easy case and this result to check the proposed recipe, which predicted $125 per month when deductions started in August.
-In the easy case, when deductions start in December, the starting and ending months are both the twelfth month, so the recipe predicts an infinite deduction: $500
+Then use the easy case and this result to check the proposed recipe, which predicted `$`125 per month when deductions started in August.
+In the easy case, when deductions start in December, the starting and ending months are both the twelfth month, so the recipe predicts an infinite deduction: `$`500

-$ infinity
+`$` infinity

-12th month − 12th month = $500
+12th month − 12th month = `$`500

 0 months = month .

 (8.2)

 They do not pay me enough to survive that recipe.
-It needs an adjustment: $500
+It needs an adjustment: `$`500

-= $500
+= `$`500

 12th month − 12th month +1 month

-1 month = $500
+1 month = `$`500

 month.

 (8.3)

-Applying this modified recipe to an August instead of a December start, the denominator is 5 months rather than 4 months, and the deduction is $100
+Applying this modified recipe to an August instead of a December start, the denominator is 5 months rather than 4 months, and the deduction is `$`100

 per month.
 The revised advice from the payroll office was correct.

 This analysis contains several features that we can abstract away and use to simplify difficult problems.
 First, the easy cases are specified by values of a dimensionless quantity.
 Here, it is the difference 𝑚2 − 𝑚1 between the first and last month numbers.
-Second, for particular values of the dimensionless quantity—for the easy cases—the problem has an obvious answer.
+Second, for particular values of the dimensionless quantity — for the easy cases — the problem has an obvious answer.
 Here, the easy case is 𝑚2 − 𝑚1 = 0.
 Third, understanding the easy cases transfers to the hard cases.
 Here, our understanding of the case 𝑚2 − 𝑚1 = 0 shows that the denominator should be 𝑚2 − 𝑚1 + 1 rather than 𝑚2 − 𝑚1.

 8.1.2 Easy cases of the shared-birthday probability The same easy-cases reasoning helps us check more abstruse formulas.
 As an example, cast your mind back to the birthday paradox of Section 4.4.